| | |

 Another place we only heard of after we left Bali and somewhere which is now securely on my hit list for when we get back to Bali is the marigold fields of Temukus village.

-Home to the beautifully bright orange marigold flowers used in Hindu religious ceremonies and daily offerings, the fields are meant to be a stunning sight and somewhere I’m sure you’re going to enjoy.
+Home to the beautifully bright orange marigold flowers used in Hindu religious ceremonies and daily offerings, the fields are meant to be a stunning sight, and somewhere I’m sure you’ll enjoy.

 The stunning marigold fields span across Temukus village near Amed in Bali.